bostontrader/cakephp-auth-tdd/README.md

+<h1>Introduction</h1>
-<h1>The purpose of this repository is to assemble some useful
-techniques into a starter installation of CakePHP.
-Said techniques include:</h1>
+The purpose of this repository is to assemble some useful techniques into a starter installation of CakePHP.
+Said techniques
+include:

 <ul>
 <li>The implementation of the blog tutorial from the CakePHP Cookbook.</li>